 So, it takes a very intentional frame of mind to keep your perspective as you look at investment performance.
 It will ALWAYS be easy to hold up the wrong mental measuring stick as you evaluate your situation.
 And when it’s your nest egg intended to fund your retirement, it gets even harder to keep the proper perspective.

 So, maybe you would benefit from the counsel of an experienced, well-trained CERTIFIED FINANCIAL PLANNER™ professional.
-The perspective of a trained professional who is acting as a fiduciary advisor – that is, your advocate who is legally bound to pursue your best interests – can be a huge help to ensure an effective financial planning process.
+The perspective of a trained professional who is acting as an advisor can be a huge help to ensure an effective financial planning process.

 If you would like to talk with me about how anchoring basis is affecting your financial planning, I would be honored to be of help.
 Just follow this LINK to find a time that works for you.

-Yes, I am a CFP® professional.
-I’m always a fiduciary and I work on a fee basis.
-And yes, I’m still taking on a few great families to be part of my financial planning practice.
+Yes, I am a CFP® professional and I’m still taking on a few great families to be part of my financial planning practice.

-If this article has you thinking about your own circumstances, contact my office at rdunn@dunncreekadvisors.com.
+If this article has you thinking about your own circumstances, contact my office.
 I am always happy to meet with people who are working on their retirement plans.
-Dunncreek Advisors does not provide legal or tax advice, nor is this article intended to do so.
+Dunncreek Advisors LLC does not provide legal or tax advice, nor is this article intended to do so.